 Freyung is one of my favorite squares- ironically trigonal.
-It will be the first open space you enter when crossing the city’s old core starting from Vienna’s University, which by the way is a nice, and blessed with historical details, walking path.
-On a regular basis you can find farmers selling their harvest treasures there, or seasonally defined local markets.
+It will be the first open space you enter when crossing the city’s old core from the main University building, – which by the way is a nice and blessed with historical details walking path.
+On a regular basis you can find farmers selling their ecological treasures there, or seasonally defined local markets.

 True – in Vienna there are many historically relevant places to discover.
 But still, I find the nostalgic sites you can actually interact with, pass through or, walk along (check the Strudlhofstiege article) the most fascinating ones, getting history close to us.